BetterBusinessBrian/Begin-Your-Adventure/README.md

 ![Screenshot](https://user-images.githubusercontent.com/68473729/96349435-97488200-107d-11eb-88c0-f5dcf88c54de.jpg)

 The project represents the first group project for the five contributors enrolled in the UNC Chapel Hill coding bootcamp fall 2020.
 We wanted to design a website that would be useful and informational.
 Information about national parks is vast, our website lets the user get a concise view of a states national parks and its features along with current weather information.
+The page can be viewed here: https://betterbusinessbrian.github.io/Project-1/

 Accessibility
 The code includes semantic tags that help navigate through the website.